Hap-Map/HapMap/reports/week4-report.md

 - Jesse: Designed the main Figma wireframe for our application and wrote draft for weekly report.

 ## Next Steps
-- Emily: I plan on continuing to explore Flutter and Dart, as well as starting to work on the layout and wireframes for the application.
-This could be done through simple sketches, figma wireframes, or even simple layouts on Flutter.
+- Emily: Developing the initial layout and functionality of widgets for the navigation confirmation page and communicating with backend developers to facilitate integration of the Google APIs.
 - Pulkit: Add functionality and styling to existing widgets, connect widgets with controllers and models.
 - Simona: I will work on styling the search page of the Flutter App
 - Lauren: